giganticode/bohr/README.rst

 BOHR usage scenarios
 ===================================

-1. Only using existing heuristics
+1. Reusing existing heuristics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Heuristics already implemented in BOHR are used to train label models, which are continuosly improved as more heuristics are added.
-The label models are used then to label the datasets that been added to BOHR.
-These datasets can be easily accesed and used as tehy are.
+Heuristics already implemented in BOHR are used to train label models.
+The label mdoels are continuosly improved as more heuristics are added and are used to label the datasets that been added to BOHR.
+These datasets can be easily accesed and used as they are.
 Moreover, you can use the label models to label your own datasets.

 2. Implementing new heuristics for existing tasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to work on already defined tasks, you can add more heuristics to improve the label model and the datasets further.
-Once new heuristics are implemented, they can be submitted as a pull request to BOHR, which will automatically re-run the pipiline - re-train the label model, re-label the datasets, and calculate new metrics.
+If you want to help working on the tasks already defined in BOHR, you can add more heuristics to improve the label model and the datasets further.
+Once new heuristics are implemented, they can be submitted as a pull request to BOHR, which will automatically re-run the pipiline (the label model will be re-trained, the datasets will be re-labeled, and the metrics will be recalculated.
 The pull request will be accepted if the metrics are improved.

 3. Implementing heuristics for new tasks and artifacts